huggingface/blog/speecht5.md

 The **speech encoder pre-net** is the same as the feature encoding module from [wav2vec 2.0](https://huggingface.co/docs/transformers/model_doc/wav2vec2).
 It consists of convolution layers that downsample the input waveform into a sequence of audio frame representations.

 As an example of a speech-to-speech task, the authors of SpeechT5 provide a [fine-tuned checkpoint](https://huggingface.co/microsoft/speecht5_vc) for doing voice conversion.
-To use this, first load the model from the hub.
+To use this, first load the model from the Hub.
 Note that the model class now is `SpeechT5ForSpeechToSpeech`.

 ```python
 from transformers import SpeechT5Processor, SpeechT5ForSpeechToSpeech